19th Century America - Victorian Era

 Interior Design Styles

-Unlike their exteriors, the Victorian interiors was opulent in many ways.
+Unlike their exteriors, the in many ways.
 But their interiors consisted of irregularly shaped rooms that were generally planned without much thought, with a plethora of lathe turned balusters, wooden grilles, table legs, and spindles.
+Victorian interiors were opulent

-The important rooms of the house had painted wainscots, parquet flooring, ceilings with false beams, heavy trims and huge moldings made almost always from golden oak.
+The important rooms of the house had painted wainscots, parquet flooring, ceilings with false beams, heavy trims and huge moldings made almost always from golden oak wood.

 The art periods style made excessive use of unrelated textures and patterns often resulting in wallpaper with garish patterns, oriental rugs covered with animal skin (bear, lion or tiger) complete with a head and snarling mouth with furniture and furnishings of hybrid styles cluttering the room.